vishalicious213/one-off-resources/next-js.md

 ```

 ## SETUP NAVIGATION
-Create a navigation component that can be imported into each page after initial pages are set up in above steps (additional pages can also be added to the navigation afterwards, naturally).
+Create a `components` directory and create a navigation component that can be imported into each page after initial pages are set up in above steps (additional pages can also be added to the navigation afterwards, naturally).
 * JavaScript files in the `pages` folder or its subfolders use their filename as the URL path
 * Pages are React components exported from a file in the `pages` directory
 * Page routes are based on their file name, so: